 There are many places you can find to play Uno other than buying a deck and playing at home.
 The internet, mobile community, and gaming systems offer a variety of choices that it would be almost impossible for you not to be able to find one you like.
-You can play for free online, download a especially cheap app on your phone or buy Uno also on a gaming system for a reduced price.
+You can play for free online, download an app on your phone, or buy Uno (on a gaming system like Nintendo) for a reduced price.

 On the Playstation Network you are able to create an avatar that can react emotionally, depending on the current gameplay going on.
 You are also able to enforce different rule sets and specific parameters along with being able to play with anyone from around the world.
 Playstation has different trophies you can achieve with each game they come out with.
 It’s more of a personal best and a comparison with your friends more than anything since there is no real use of the trophies.

 Xbox Live has solid four player online support where you can join and leave a game at anytime and a computer stepping in to take over for real players that have left the game.
 They offer a good amount of rule customization and gives you the option to tweak several different variables.
 Competition sets in as the scoring system lets a game of Uno go on for multiple rounds and allowing a ranked competition mode.
 Xbox also has achievements like Playstation’s trophies.
 Again, they serve no real purpose other than a personal best or comparison with your friends.

 Crazy Games : This site uses an old Flash program that loads up the classic Uno game and allows you to play against 2 other computer-controlled players.
 There is no multiplayer option to allow more than one human player, while the AI is not complex, and therefore – winning is pretty easy.
 However, for fans of Uno, it is still a decent way to get your dose of Uno online on desktop.

 iPhone / iPad / Android